ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch2 Exploring Data and Building Data Pipelines.md

 Data can be unbalanced, unreliable, or skewed.
 Skew is when the distribution of a feature has a mean that isn't equal to or near the median, and if the skewness is in the target variable, you can use the Synthetic Minority Oversampling Technique (SMOTE), undersampling, or oversampling.

-Outliers are easier to detect with plots such as:
+Outliers are easier to detect with plots and techniques such as:
 - box plots
-- z-score (- Scaled value = (value − mean) / stddev)
+- z-score (Scaled value = (value − mean) / stddev)
 -